code-pushup/cli/packages/plugin-coverage/README.md

    Pass coverage types you wish to track (line, branch or function), paths to the code coverage results in LCOV format and optionally define your code coverage tool to be run first.

-   > [!IMPORTANT]
-   > Please note that when you define the tool command, you still need to define the paths to the coverage results.
+   📌 Please note that when you define the tool command, you still need to define the paths to all relevant coverage results.

    The configuration will look similarly to the following: